 The Grand Duchy of Luxembourg has clearly understood the importance of the digital economy and has engaged since several years in an ambitious innovation strategy for the ICT sector, considering that the development of a trusted and sustainable economy will notably rely on a data-driven approach.
-The "Institut Luxembourgeois de la Normalisation, de l'Accréditation, de la Sécurité et qualité des produits et services" (ILNAS) fully supports this development through the "Luxembourg Standardization Strategy 2020-2030", signed by the Minister of the Economy, which identifies the ICT sector as key to fostering growth, along with the construction and aerospace sectors.
+The "Institut Luxembourgeois de la Normalisation, de l'Accréditation, de la Sécurité et qualité des produits et services" (ILNAS) fully supports this development through the "Luxembourg Standardization Strategy 2020-2030", which identifies the ICT sector as key to fostering growth, along with the construction and aerospace sectors.
 In this context, ILNAS has developed the "Luxembourg's policy on ICT technical standardization 2022-2025", which aims to promote and strengthen the use of technical standards by the national market, to reinforce the positioning of Luxembourg in the global ICT standardization landscape, particularly through a stronger involvement of national stakeholders in the relevant standardization technical committees, and to pursue the development of research and education programs.
-In order to carry out this policy, ILNAS benefits notably from the support of the Economic Interest Group "Agence pour la Normalisation et l'Économie de la Connaissance" (ANEC GIE -Standardization Department).
+In order to carry out this policy, ILNAS benefits notably from the support of the Economic Interest Group "Agence pour la Normalisation et l'Économie de la Connaissance" (ANEC GIE - Standardization Department).

 In this frame, ILNAS is well involved in standardization education, as educational programs have been developed through a fruitful collaboration with the University of Luxembourg, the latest being the ongoing Master MTECH "Technopreneurship: mastering smart ICT, standardisation and digital trust for enabling next generation of ICT solutions".
-This diploma allows national stakeholders to gain familiarity with Smart Secure ICT technologies, notably from the standardization and Technopreneurship points of view, in order to seize future business opportunities offered in this innovative area.
+This diploma allows national stakeholders to gain familiarity with Smart

+Secure ICT technologies, notably from the standardization and Technopreneurship points of view, in order to seize future business opportunities offered in this innovative area.

 In parallel, ILNAS also has ongoing research activities, in particular in ICT.
 Among the latest initiatives in this area is an ongoing research program between ILNAS and the Interdisciplinary Centre for Security, Reliability and Trust (SnT) of the University of Luxembourg entitled "Technical Standardization for Trustworthy ICT, Aerospace, and Construction (2021-2024)".
 It is exploring Digital Trust aspects of the three sectors, with ICT in particular playing a horizontal role in the other two.
-The first results of this program will be presented during the World Standards Day in Luxembourg in October 2023.
+The first results of this program have been presented during the World Standards Day in Luxembourg in October 2023, with the publication of the White Paper "Trustworthiness in ICT, Aerospace, and Construction applications - Scientific Research and Technical Standardization".